ehu7559/cryptoPalsWriteups/set5guide.md

 `k` is a coefficient here for protection against a 2-for-1 guessing attack, and thus helps maintain the computational difficulty of the problem.

-`I` is the email or any other identifier used to indicate to the server who the client is claiming to be and thus.
+`I` is the email or any other identifier used to indicate to the server who the client is claiming to be.

 `P` here is a shared secret known to both parties, but which cannot be transmitted in the clear due to its secrecy.
 The client will attempt to prove its knowledge of this value to the server.